Adventures in Asian Art

 yī qī yī huì

-This Japanese term can be translated as "for this time only", "chance meeting", "one meeting, one opportunity", "never again", or "one chance in a lifetime".
+This Japanese title can be translated as “for this time only,” “chance meeting,” “one meeting, one opportunity,” “never again,” or “one chance in a lifetime.”

 The characters literally mean "one time one meeting" - of course, the Kanji characters have meaning far beyond a direct translation like this.

-Some might use this phrase to talk of an opportunity that presents itself just once in your life.
-It could also be the single chance-meeting with your true soul mate.
-Basically an expression for any event that might happen once in a lifetime.
+Some might use this proverb to talk of an opportunity that presents itself just once in your life.
+It could also be a one-and-only chance meeting with your true soul mate.
+An expression of any event that might happen once in a lifetime.

 zhì yǒu